In order to implement SPF a valid SPF record must be published. Use the SPF checker to validate the published SPF Record for a given domain.

 Logically we require a SPF record in the DNS so we can validate it.

-You can only have 1 SPF record in DNS for each SPF version.
-If you publish multiple SPF records (v=spf1), this will invalidate your SPF record.
-Therefor always update your SPF record and do not place a new record beside the existing record.
+It is not allowed to publish multiple SPF records.
+If multiple SPF records are published (v=spf1), this will invalidate the record.
+Therefore, always update the existing SPF record and do not place a new record next to the existing record.

-When using SPF, you can only perform 10 (nested) DNS lookups.
+When using SPF, it’s only possible to perform 10 (nested) DNS lookups.
 Please check our knowledgebase article for more information on subject.

-We recommend not to use PTR as this is a deprecated mechanism and several senders may (completely) ignore your SPF record if you use this.
+We recommend not to use PTR as this is a deprecated mechanism and several senders may (completely) ignore the SPF record when this method is used.

 We have detected content which is not in the SPF specification.

-If you use the mechanism ‘all’ with a “+” qualifier this means you basically allow anybody to send email on your behalf.
-The record will first try to match the sending source to another mechanism.
-If this fails, the default behavior is to still allow this source.
+If the mechanism “all” is used with a “+” qualifier it means that basically anyone can send email on your behalf.
+The record will first try to match the sending source with another mechanism.
+If this fails, the default behavior is to allow this source anyway.
 Therefore, this setup is discouraged.

-Our SPF record checker will try to validate SPF macro’s you use.
-Using some example data we will give examples of the lookups receivers may do based on your macro setup.
+Our SPF record checker will try to validate SPF macro’s that are in use.
+Using some example data we will give examples of the lookups receivers may do based on the macro setup.

 A SPF record should have 1 fallback scenario.
-You have defined multiple.
+The record contains multiple fallbacks.

-You have published your SPF record in a DNS type SPF.
+The domain has published the SPF record in a DNS type SPF.
 This DNS type ‘SPF’ (/99) was introduced in RFC 4408 in 2006.
-However, this type became obsolete by RFC 7208 which states: SPF records MUST be published as a DNS TXT (type 16) Resource Record (RR)
+However, this type became obsolete by RFC 7208 which states: SPF records MUST be published as a DNS TXT (type 16) Resource Record (RR).

-You used uppercase characters in your SPF record.
-Although it is not a requirement, it is a best practice to publish your SPF records lowercase.
+The SPF Record contains uppercase characters.
+Although it is not a requirement, it is a best practice to publish the SPF records in lowercase.

-After running your SPF record through all these checks you can safely update your SPF record in your DNS!
+After running the SPF record through all these checks it’s save to update the SPF record in the DNS.